JamBrain/DairyBox/README.md

 # DairyBox
 <img align="right" src="https://raw.githubusercontent.com/ludumdare/dairybox/gh-pages/assets/Logo.png">

-DairyBox is the Web Development Toolchain for the **Jammer** and **Ludum Dare** projects.
-To make contributions to the website, you will be using this suite of tools.
+DairyBox is the web development toolchain for the **Ludum Dare** and **Jammer** event websites.
+To make contributions, you will be using this suite of tools.

+**IMPORTANT UPDATE 2022**: Elements of Dairybox are end of life (EOL), unsutable for production, but still usable for development.
+We will take steps to correct this, but do understand the tooling is a bit out-of-date.

-### DairyBox Uses
+### DairyBox uses
 * **Vagrant** - A set of tools for automating and controlling Virtual Machines (VMs)
 * **Virtual Box** - for hosting and running those Virtual Machines
 * **Scotch/Box** - a flexible preconfigured LAMP VM for Vagrant (Linux+Apache+MySQL+PHP)

-The live servers **don't** run LAMP, but instead runs a similar bleeding-edge configuration (Linux+OpenLiteSpeed+MariaDB+PHP7).
-In the future we may switch to a custom VM that better mirrors what is run on the servers.
-For details, check out [JuiceBox](https://github.com/povrazor/juicebox).
+The live servers **don't** run a LAMP stack, but instead run a similar bleeding-edge configuration (Linux+OpenLiteSpeed+MariaDB+PHP7).

+**UPDATE 2022**: The live servers currently run some more akin to a LEMP stack (Linux+NginX+MariaDB+PHP8), but that doesn't do it justice.
+I'll link to a more detailed architecture breakdown in the future.

 ## What?
 Explain working with Vagrant and Scotch/Box
 The key thing to understand about working with Vagrant boxes (VMs) like Scotch/Box is that Vagrant boxes are temporary.
 Though you can connect to the Virtual Machine and install whatever you like, Vagrant boxes work best when you install things via setup scripts.
 That way, they can be *nuked from orbit* whenever you like, giving you fresh/clean install whenever you want one.